 But even if Theragun were somehow able to tower above all other devices with their stroke length, there is the issue of that privilege being put down by inadequate stall force.
 The stall force is an important parameter in percussive therapy and Theragun hasn’t always impressed here.

-We addressed our concerns when we reviewed the Prime and the Mini – the stall force in these devices is too low and the long amplitude is not fully utilized.
+We addressed our concerns when we reviewed the Prime and the Mini – the stall force in these devices is too low and the long amplitude feels not fully utilized.
 Even Elite, their mid-range gun, had somewhat sufficient stall force but failed miserably when more was demanded of it.

 Apart from the inadequate stall force to fully utilize the long amplitude, Theragun’s Achilles heel has also been:

 - Above average noise – As an industry giant they cannot seem to solve the noise conundrum in their devices.
+However, the recently released 5th gen Theragun Pro is quieter, and so is the Mini 2.0, so things are heading in the right direction for Therabody!

 - Average battery performance – their batteries struggle to rev for more than 2 hours.
+Moreover, the new Pro now comes with just one battery (the 4th gen Pro has two).

 - Poor warranty – just 1-year, with more protection when you pay for it.
+Only Theragun Pro has 2-year warranty.

 So, What Then Makes The Best Theragun Alternative?